BananaCrystal/bananacrystal-payment-gateway/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-The BananaCrystal Payments plugin allows you to accept payments for your store or business almost free on your Woocommerce WordPress store easily.
+The BananaCrystal Payment Gateway plugin allows you to accept payments for your store or business almost free on your Wordpress Woocommerce store easily.

 == Description ==